GPS Receivers Use Trilateration

 Through the measurement of distances, your precise GPS location can be determined.
 Yet several factors such as HDOP, PDOP, GDOP and the atmosphere can affect GPS accuracy and error.

-GPS is a remarkable system for navigation and measurement.
+GPS is a remarkable system for measurement and navigation like these 10 GPS apps.
 But do you want to learn more about satellites in orbit?
 Here are few more articles to build on your expertise in the field: